techidaily/site-win11/source/_posts/unveiling-top-windows-11-fps-monitors-and-counter-tools.md

  The overlay consists of framerate information with average and maximum frame rates achieved in the session.
 But there is more.
 It also shows other parameters such as GPU, CPU, memory, and storage drive utilization.

  It is also highly customizable and lets you create your own overlay to match your gameplay style.
-The app can be configured to[check your RAM, GPU, and CPU usage on Windows](https://www.makeuseof.com/windows-11-check-ram-gpu-cpu-usage/) and save the statistics to a file.
+The app can be configured to [check your RAM, GPU, and CPU usage on Windows](https://www.makeuseof.com/windows-11-check-ram-gpu-cpu-usage/) and save the statistics to a file.
 Hardware Alerts keeps a tab on your system hardware and warns when it reaches a critical level.

  Like most FPS counter utilities, it features a built-in screenshot tool to capture in-game stills.
 Additionally, you can use it to limit in-game FPS for any game.